metacpan/metacpan-cpan-extracted/distros/A/App-DocKnot/README.md

 DocKnot was designed and written for my personal needs, and I'm not sure it will be useful for anyone else.
-At the least, the template files are rather specific to my preferences about how to write package documentation, and the web page output is in my personal thread language as opposed to HTML.
+At the least, the template files are rather specific to my preferences about how to write package documentation, and the thread macro language is highly specialized for my personal web site.
 I'm not sure if I'll have the time to make it a more general tool.
 But you're certainly welcome to use it if you find it useful, send pull requests to make it more general, or take ideas from it for your own purposes.

-Currently included in this package are just the App::DocKnot module and its submodules, a small docknot driver program, and the templates I use for my own software.
-Over time, it may include more of my web publishing framework, time permitting.

 ## Requirements

 Perl 5.24 or later and Module::Build are required to build this module.
 The following additional Perl modules are required to use it:

+* Date::Parse (part of TimeDate)
 * File::BaseDir
 * File::ShareDir
+* Git::Repository
+* Image::Size
 * IO::Compress::Xz (part of IO-Compress-Lzma)
 * IO::Uncompress::Gunzip (part of IO-Compress)
 * IPC::Run
 * IPC::System::Simple
 * JSON::MaybeXS
 * Kwalify
-* List::SomeUtils
+* List::SomeUtils 0.07 or later
 * Perl6::Slurp
+* Pod::Thread 3.00 or later
 * Template (part of Template Toolkit)
-* YAML::XS
+* YAML::XS 0.81 or later

 ## Building and Installation